-10. Our Company has loans which are repayable on demand.
+17. Our Company has loans which are repayable on demand.

-As per our restated financial statements, as on March 31, 2023 we have secured loan of ₹ 443.97 lakhs, which are repayable on demand.
+As per our restated financial statements, as on March 31, 2023 we have secured loan of ₹443.97 lakhs, which are repayable on demand.
 Any demand from lenders for repayment of such secured loans, may adversely affect our liquidity and business operations.
-For further details of these unsecured loans, please see Chapter titled "Restated Financial Information" beginning on page 185 of this Draft Prospectus.
+For further details of these unsecured loans, please see Chapter titled "Restated Financial Information" beginning on page 191 of this Prospectus.

-11. We have entered into certain transactions with related parties.
+18. We have entered into certain transactions with related parties.
 These transactions or any future transactions with our related parties could potentially involve conflicts of interest.

 We have entered transactions with related parties in the past and from, time to time, we may enter into related party transactions in the future.
 These transactions principally include remuneration to our Directors and Key Managerial Personnel.
-For further information relating to our related party transactions, see "Restated Financial Information - Annexure 32 Related Party Disclosure" on page 225 of this Draft Prospectus.
+For further information relating to our related party transactions, see "Restated Financial Information - Annexure 32 Related Party Disclosure" on page 224 of this Prospectus.
 While we believe that all such transactions have been conducted on an arm's length basis and are in compliance with the relevant provisions of Companies Act and any other applicable laws and regulations as amended, we cannot assure you that we might not have obtained more favourable terms had such transactions been entered into with unrelated parties.
 While we shall endeavour to conduct all related party transactions post listing of the Equity Shares subject to the Board's or Shareholders' approval, as applicable, and in compliance with the applicable accounting standards, provisions of Companies Act, 2013, as amended, provisions of the SEBI Listing Regulations and other applicable law, such related party transactions may potentially involve conflicts of interest.
 While our Company will endeavour to duly address such conflicts of interest as and when they may arise, we cannot assure you that these arrangements in the future, or any future related party transactions that we may enter into, individually or in the aggregate, will not have an adverse effect on our business, financial condition, results of operations, cash flows and prospects or may potentially involve any conflict of interest.
+Further, the income generated as a percentage of related party transaction vis-à-vis the overall revenue of the Company was 47.23 % in 2021, 17.38 % in 2022 and 2.84% in 2023 respectively.

-12. Our Company has several contingent liabilities and commitments, which if materialised, could affect our financial position
+19. Our Company has several contingent liabilities and commitments, which if materialised, could affect our financial position